 Macbeth is a tragic play about a play upon a brave warrior called Macbeth.
 As Year 6, we completed a workshop based on the play and then performed the play after just two days of studying.
 It was an amazing experience which helped build up our confidence.
 We were proud of all we achieved and some of us even unlocked some hidden acting abilities.
 We performed in for of our parents and cannot wait to complete more work on Macbeth in class.

-On Monday 5/11/18 and Wednesday 7/11/18, we waved goodbye to our World War 2 evacuees, as our Year 6 pupils were evacuated to the Lincolnsfield Centre in Bushey, near Watford.
+Every year, we wave goodbye to our World War 2 evacuees (Year 6 pupils) as they are evacuated to the Lincolnsfield Centre in Bushey, near Watford.

-During the evacuation period, the pupils were immersed in life as it would have been between 1939 - 1945.
+During the evacuation visit, the pupils are immersed in life as it would have been between 1939 - 1945.

 In this section you will find the Termly Curriculum Outlines for each year group.
 These are published and distributed to the respective classes at the beginning of the Autumn, Spring and Summer terms.
 They include information on: